BMCC Club etiquette

 - Use hand signals to point out obstructions, pot holes and changes of direction – only take your hands off the bar if you are confident doing so.

-- Only ride in single file if a queue of vehicles has built up behind the ride – the ride leader will usually decide when this should happen.
+- Ride in single file if a queue of vehicles has built up behind – the hindmost rider will usually decide when this should happen.

 - Once you are on the front do not increase pace so others drop behind at the back.

-- If you find the pace too slow and wish to ride on your own, inform the ride leader.
+- If you find the pace too slow and wish to ride on your own, inform one of the other riders.

 - If you have a mechanical issue then please make it known to the group – all rides will wait for mechanical issues.

-- Groups should be kept to a manageable size which is an absolute maximum of 10 – if there are more than this then the peloton should be split into smaller groups.
+- Groups should be kept to a manageable size which, as per BC guidelines, is a maximum of eight – if there are more than this then the peloton should be split into smaller groups.

 - We encounter lots of horses on the quieter country lanes we use for our club rides.